julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ## Final Spell: The Charm of Thorns and Smoke

 To craft a protective charm in the old way, gather any of the following: juniper, mugwort, blackthorn thorn, rue, and basil.

 Tie them in a red cloth with black thread, whispering your intent.

 Pass it through incense smoke or over a candle’s flame, and bury it near your threshold—or hang it over your door.

-Let your herb guardians watch the gate.
+Let your herb guardians stand sentry.

 ---